axelerant/testimonials-widget/README.md

 Thank You
 ---------
-* Thank you [WordPress SEO by Yoast](https://github.com/jdevalk/wordpress-seo/blob/master/README.md) for this README.md inspiration.
+* Thank you [WordPress SEO by Yoast](https://github.com/jdevalk/wordpress-seo/blob/master/README.md) for this README.md and like inspirations.